example42/example42.github.io/_drafts/2018-04-16-puppet_tutorial_part_2.md

 ### example42 Puppet Tutorial - Part 2

 This is the second post of a series of articles covering an introduction to Puppet.
+Take your time digging through this posting as this a very dense summary with lots of information.

 In the [first post](https://www.example42.com/2018/04/09/puppet_tutorial_part_1/) I started with Puppet agent installation and how to use Puppet and Facter to analyze your system.
 Next topics have been the introduction to the Puppet programming language (DSL), how to setup the central Puppet master and how to connect Puppet agents to the Puppet master.